-I have to say, when I first found out there was to be a sequel for Happy Death Day, I was a little perplexed on how they would actually be able to pull that off.
-I was amazed to discover that indeed, they figured out a way to do so, even if I wasn’t completely thrilled with the ‘how’ part that they came up with.
-In this sequel, we find Tree facing basically the same scenario but with new changes.
-Most of the main characters from the first installment are pretty much the same, yet entirely different, which actually kept things much more interesting.
-Which brings me to another point, I highly suggest watching the first movie if you’ve not already seen it, and if so, I’d recommend watching it again to recap and fully appreciate the ingenuity of the sequel.
+I was confused at first on how they would actually be able to pull this off, but I was amazed to discover they figured out a way to do it, even if I wasn’t completely thrilled with the ‘how’ part that they came up with.
+In this sequel, Tree is basically facing the same scenario but with new changes.
+Most of the main characters from the first one are the same, yet different, which kept things more interesting.

-One of the negative things I have about this installment is that it fully takes away the surprise and purpose of the first movie.
-It’s a slightly sad attempt to retell the original story with all familiar characters and subplots.
-It does have a few really funny parts, and a few touching and emotional moments, so I have to give them credit for that much.
+One of the things I didn’t care for was that it fully took away the surprise and purpose of the first movie.
+It’s a sad attempt to retell the original story with familiar characters and subplots.
+It does have a few funny parts, and a few touching and emotional moments, so I have to give them credit for that.
 It’s just that the last 15-20 minutes of this one seemed to be written by another person.
 It seemed to me that the biggest downfall of U2 was that it lacked imagination.